byu-oit/ts-claims-engine-middleware/README.md

   })

-  // Implement claims middleware const handleClaims = await CAM.middleware(adjudicator)
+  // Implement claims middleware const handleClaims = await middleware(adjudicator)
   app.use('/claims', handleClaims)

+  // Using the enforcer error middleware catches errors made related to the request format
+  // If an error occurs that is not related to formatting, a 500 error response will be returned app.use(EnforcerError)

   // Start server
   const port = process.env.PORT || 8080